RoelLeal/appambit/README.md

 - Running the demo-application](#running-the-demo-application)

-## Requirements
+## 📌Requirements
-- Android SDK minimum: API 26 (Android 8.0 Oreo)
+- Android SDK minimum: API 26 (Android 8.0 Oreo) 🍪
-- Java 8 or higher
+- Java 8 or higher ☕
-- Kotlin 1.8 or higher
+- Kotlin 1.8 or higher 🅚

-## Installation
+## 📥Installation

-### First Option: Using the AAR file
+### First Option: Using the AAR file 📦

 1. Download the `appambit-debug.aar` or `appambit-release.aar` file.
 2. Place the file in the `libs` directory of your project.